Azure/Avere/src/go/cmd/edasim/README.md

 export AZURE_STORAGE_ACCOUNT_KEY=YOUR_STORAGE_ACCOUNT_KEY
 ```

+The eda simulator will automatically create the necessary queues.

 ## Event Hub Preparation

  1. use the portal or cloud shell to create an "Event Hubs Namespace" Resource with Pricing Tier "Standard" resource in the same region as the vFXT.
 For this example, we created `edasimeventhub`